 These easy and delicious candied tomatoes, start with Roma tomatoes, slow roasted in the oven with a filling of olive oil, garlic, balsamic and thyme.
 The result is naturally sweetened tomatoes, bursting with flavour.
 Perfect to use in salads, pasta, on pizza or sandwiches.

 I’m not sure I love the name “candied” tomatoes.
-It suggests there is some added sugar happening here and that’s not the case at all.
+It suggests there is some added sugar thing happening here and that’s not the case at all.
 I want to call them Tomato Flavour Bombs, because that seems far more appropriate.
 These tomatoes are all about using slow roasting effect (and some other great flavours), to bring out the natural sweetness of the tomatoes and to heighten the tomato flavour to an unbelievably delicious level.

 These tomatoes are super easy to make.
 Simply halve the tomatoes, scoop out the insides, then blend that bit all up with some garlic, balsamic, olive oil, tomato sauce (or juice) and a bit of salt and pepper.
 This mixture is then spooned in to the hollowed tomatoes, sprinkled with a bit of thyme and slow-roasted.